 Where a company is placed into liquidation or administration all directors of that company (past and present) face the risk of their conduct as a director being investigated by the Secretary of State and the liquidator of the company.

-These investigations may ultimately lead to steps being taken to seek the disqualification of such directors.
-A full list of the circumstances in which a director may be disqualified can be found here.
+- these investigations may ultimately lead to steps being taken to seek the disqualification of such directors;

-However, following the implementation of new legislation commencing from October 2015, the offer of a Disqualification Undertaking is no longer a “soft option”, as such directors may now be liable to compensate the company for the loss suffered by the director’s misconduct.
+However, following the implementation of legislation in October 2015, the offer of a disqualification undertaking is no longer a “soft option”, as such directors may now be liable to compensate the company for the loss suffered by the director’s misconduct.

-The first indication a director will receive of a threatened disqualification (in circumstances where a company has been placed into insolvency) will be upon receipt of a Section 16 letter, which is a notice of the Secretary of State’s intention to commence disqualification proceedings (sent pursuant to Section 16 Company Directors Disqualification Act 1986).
+The first indication a director will receive of a threatened disqualification (in circumstances where a company has been placed into insolvency) will be upon receipt of a section 16 letter.
+This is a notice of the Secretary of State’s intention to commence disqualification proceedings (sent pursuant to section 16 Company Directors disqualification Act 1986).

 At this point it is important to take specialist legal advice (if the director has not done already) and consider the options.